An effort to stop the universally hated practice of shark finning will head to the Senate floor.

 He said such a study will take politics out of the debate, and allow state officials 18 months to determine if shark fishing poses a legitimate threat to the state’s shark population.

-Environmental groups and animal rights advocates have fought for years to stop the practice of finning, in which fisherman catch sharks and remove just the fins before putting the animals back in the water.
+Environmental groups and animal rights advocates have fought for years to stop the practice of finning, in which fishermen catch sharks and remove just the fins before putting the animals back in the water.
 Shark fins in parts of Asia are consumed in soup as a high-priced delicacy.

 Prominent artist Guy Harvey, founder of the Guy Harvey Research Institute at Nova Southeastern University in Fort Lauderdale, penned an op-ed in Florida Politics this week advocating for the bill.